eladefneerkan/CHECKPOINT/README.md

 ## Description

-**CHECKPOINT** is a full-stack web application for discovering, searching, and managing video games.
-Users can search a comprehensive database of games, view detailed information, create personalized game lists, and share reviews.
+**CHECKPOINT** is a social cataloging website for video game fans.
+Users can create profiles to track their “Played” and “To Play” lists of video games, rate video games, leave reviews, read other users’ reviews, and add other users as friends.
+It serves as an extensive database for users can browse information on video games and connect with other users interested in similar games.

 ---